siberianfox/g2wiki/Configuration-for-Firmware-Version-0.98.md

 To see a value enter `$<cmd>`.
 To set a value enter `$<cmd>=value`.
 Most commands are self explanatory.
 See the sections following the cheat sheet for those that require further explanation.
 ### JSON Cheat Sheet
-This page describes how configuration works in [JSON mode](JSON-Operation).
-Most commands are also available from command line mode aka [Text Mode](TinyG-Command-Line).
+All of the commands in this cheat sheet are available using [JSON mode](JSON-Operation), which is the preferred access method if you are writing a UI or controller.
+Most commands are also available in [Text Mode](Text-Mode-Operation).
 The few commands that are available from only one or the other are noted, as are any commands the behave differently depending on the mode.
 The rough equivalence is:
 <pre>
 {"NAME":n} == $NAME            Read value for command "NAME" in strict JSON mode {NAME:n} == $NAME              Read value in relaxed JSON mode